snltd/illumos-telegraf-plugins/README.md

 ### illumos_nfs_server
 NFS server KStats.
 Not much more to say.

+## illumos_patches
+Tells you how many of your installed packages are ready for upgrade.

 ### illumos_smf
 Parses the output of `svcs(1m)` to count the number of SMF services in particular states.
 Also reports errant services with sufficient tagging to